 The Rehabilitation Center of Alhambra Hospital Medical Center

-In 2012, thanks to their commitment, the Rehabilitation Center won the "TOP Performer Award" from Uniform Data Systems (UDS) for the 6th consecutive year.
+In 2012, the Rehabilitation Center won the "TOP Performer Award" from Uniform Data Systems (UDS) for the 6th consecutive year.

-We are proud to be only one of eleven hospitals nationwide to have received this award for 6 consecutive years.
+We are proud to be one of only eleven hospitals nationwide to have received this award for six consecutive years.

 A rehabilitation program greatly benefits patients who experience difficulties with limitations in self-care: impaired mobility, balance and coordination; changes in memory, thought processing, reasoning, rational thinking, speech and communication problems; and swallowing disorders.
-These functional difficulties may be the result of stroke, hip fractures, amputations, neurological disorders (such as Parkinson's Disease) and Muscular Dystrophy, spinal cord and brain injuries.
+These functional difficulties may be the result of stroke, hip fractures, amputations, neurological disorders (such as Parkinson's Disease), Muscular Dystrophy, or spinal cord and brain injuries.

-The Treatment Team includes physical, occupational and speech therapies; social worker, and 24 hour rehabilitation nursing care.
-In addition, the team is under the direction of the Medical Director, who is a psychiatrist and specializes in physical medicine and rehabilitation.
-Adjunct members of the team include a psychiatrist and psychologist.
+The Treatment Team includes Physical, Occupational and Speech therapists; a social worker; and 24-hour rehabilitation nursing care.
+In addition, the team is under the direction of our Medical Director, Chung Hsu Lue, MD, who is a Psychiatrist and specializes in Physical Medicine and Rehabilitation.
+Adjunct members of the team include a Psychiatrist and Psychologist.

-Medical Director, Chung Hsu Lue, M.D., a physiatrist specializing in physical medicine and rehabilitation- leads the interdisciplinary team, coordinates the medical treatment patients receive, coordinates the various components of the program and maintains the overall quality of services.
+Medical Director Chung Hsu Lue, M.D. a psychiatrist specializing in Physical Medicine and Rehabilitation leads the interdisciplinary team, coordinates the medical treatment patients receive, coordinates the various components of the program, and maintains the overall quality of services.

 Nurses specializing in rehabilitation provide standard nursing care in addition to helping patients relearn how to carry out the basic activities of daily living.
 They also educate patients about routine healthcare, such as how to follow a medication schedule, how to care for the skin, and how to manage transfers between a bed and a wheelchair.
 Nurses are closely involved in helping patients manage personal care issues, such as bathing and controlling incontinence.
-Under the supervision of Nurse Manager, Sally Chi, CCRN, the Rehabilitation Nurses work with patients in achieving maximum independence and work with the families in providing them instructions to care for the patient at home.
+Under the supervision of Nurse Manager Sally Chi, CCRN, the rehabilitation nurses work with patients in achieving maximum independence and work with the families in providing them instruction to care for the patient at home.

-Our teams of therapists provide an intense coordinated program of therapeutic activities designed to improve strength, mobility and communication activity, independence in self care, activities and safety in the home.
-Each individual therapist has specialized training and skill in the management of different aspects of human functionality activity and work together to help our patients achieve maximum independence.
+Our teams of therapists provide an intense coordinated program of therapeutic activities designed to improve strength, mobility and communication activity, and independence in self-care activities and safety in the home.
+Each individual therapist has specialized training and skills in the management of different aspects of human functionality, and they work together to help our patients achieve maximum independence.

 Most insurance can cover an acute rehabilitation stay.
 Medicare may cover all or part of a rehab stay.
 Standard federal rules relating to your individual available hospital days apply.
 Private insurance and managed care payment are based on contractual agreements between the hospital and each provider.
 Our case managers and financial counselor can assist you with determining your payment options.